This is our sixth time riding and fundraising for this event and the first time we’ve ever really asked you for money. Please keep reading!

 Here’s why you should be interested.

-She was a kick ass type of chick — the kind that has big plans and follows through on them.
-She has a bazillion caring friends and family members who are going, “Hey Jen, what can we do to help?” and she has created an answer for us.
+She was a kick ass type of chick — the kind that had big plans and followed through on them.
+She had a bazillion caring friends and family members who asked, “Hey Jen, what can we do to help?” and so she created an answer for all of us.

 The inaugural event was an inspiration for all who attended.
 The second annual fundraiser far surpassed projected goals, with more than 120 teams “geared up to battle cancer,” including worldwide satellite teams.
-In total, the event has raised more than $800,000 and has grown into the fundraiser now known as Cycle for Survival.
+In total, the event has raised more than $50 million and has grown into the fundraiser now known as Cycle for Survival.